Offer

 Ref: Maltodextrin, Modern Stressor of the Intestinal Environment

 It is certainly a nice cheap filler for manufacturers to cut costs, but it comes at the expense of the consumer's health.
-The deceptive use of tapioca starch in products marketed as organic or healthy is a concerning trend in the industry.
+The use of tapioca starch and maltodextrin in products is a concerning trend in the industry.
+The flippant use of the word organic on a product that is not certified organic is potentially misleading.

-Consumers should be vigilant when reading ingredient labels and not be swayed by brand names that suggest a higher quality than what is actually being delivered.
-It is essential to educate oneself on common additives like maltodextrin and make informed choices when purchasing products.
+Consumers should be vigilant when reading ingredient labels and not be swayed by brand names that suggest organic or higher quality than what is actually being delivered.
+It is essential to educate oneself on common additives like maltodextrin and tapioca starch to make informed choices when purchasing products.

 In this example, you are paying for a filler.

 Why would any bone broth company feel the need to add collagen?
-If bone broth is made correctly, it’s already brimming with natural collagen, along with the full suite of nutrients it comes with.
+In our view, iff bone broth is made correctly, it’s already brimming with natural collagen, along with the full suite of nutrients it comes with.
 Adding modified, extracted collagen is just unnecessary and dilutes the integrity of a product that should be celebrated for its whole, natural goodness.
 When you do it right, the bones do all the talking—no artificial extras required.

 Which brings me to yeast flakes.
 These most definitely have their place in an ingredient list.
 But they are a pure flavour booster.
 While some might claim it's for extra nutrients, it’s really just covering up for what a true bone broth should already deliver naturally.
 Quality broth doesn’t need gimmicks or add-ons—just real, nourishing ingredients, especially when comparing base "naked" bone broths that are to target healing the gut.